 The Scottish Open was hosted by Loch Lomond Golf Club for years.
 Financial difficulties led to a move away from that storied venue and whilst that was a disappointment for many, the move gave the Scottish Open a new lease of life.
 From then on, the tournament has always been held at a links golf course to help the strong fields assembled every year get their games ready for the Open Championship.

-Things in all areas of life are different this year and so it is in golf, with the Open cancelled and the Scottish Open moved from July to October.
-The tournament does at least remain at a links course, although some purists would argue that point when it comes to The Renaissance Club.
+The tournament remains at a links course, although some purists would argue that point when it comes to The Renaissance Club.
 The course is based on hallowed ground for golfing enthusiasts, features all of the typical challenges you’d expect of a links golf course but it is a modern layout built to look, feel and play like a links compared to the more ‘natural’ links courses which are its neighbours on the east coast of Scotland.

 Whatever your feelings about the nature of The Renaissance, there is no doubt that it is up to the challenge of hosting the Scottish Open.
-It hosted last year’s men’s tournament and both the 2019 and 2020 Ladies Scottish Opens so is up to the task of challenging some of the world’s best golfers.
+It also has hosted both the 2019 and 2020 Ladies Scottish Opens so is up to the task of challenging some of the world’s best golfers.

 About the Scottish Open